 How to move files and folders on the computer

-Note: When moving files or folders you are going to have only one copy of the files you move.
-If you want more than one copy of the files you should copy the files and not move them.
+Note: When moving files or folders, you are going to have only one copy of the files moved.
+If you want more than one copy of the files, you should copy the files and not move them.

 How to move files in Windows

 In Windows, you can move files using several method.
 You can drag-and-drop, cut and paste, or use the "Move to Folder..." command.
 Below are the all of the steps on how you can move files in Windows.
 Choose the option that works best for you.